trotttrotttrott/trotttrotttrott.github.com/source/resume/index.markdown

 #### GoSolutions, St. Petersburg, FL
 ##### Front-end Developer, _August 2009 - July 2011_
 * Contributions:
-  * Designed and implemented a variety of application features with Grails including a dashboard style user home, contact management interface, message management interface, and media sharing interface.
+  * Designed and implemented a variety of application features with Grails for contact management, message management, and media sharing.
   * Developed and implemented a custom javascript framework adhering to the Singleton/Module design pattern.
   * Developed a Grails plugin for static resource management.
 * Achievements: